Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 Western’s CRC EDI Action Plan is situated within the context of the following environment:

-Western’s Faculty Employment Equity Guide (PDF) (for Appointment and Promotion and Tenure Committees) is jointly produced by Western University and UWOFA.
+Western’s Faculty Employment Equity Guide (for Appointment and Promotion and Tenure Committees) is jointly produced by Western University and UWOFA.
 This guide is a valuable reference to committees as it guides committees through the steps of a fair and transparent recruitment and hiring process and promotion process at Western.
 The guide is also a reference tool currently used in the employment equity training for each CRC search and appointments committee at Western.
 Included in the 2018-22 Collective Agreement is a requirement that an Equity Representative be identified and trained for each of the following committees: Appointments, Annual Performance Evaluation, and Promotion and Tenure Committees.
+A Letter of Understanding was agreed upon in 2020 expanding the requirement for an Equity Representative to serve on Search and Chair/Director Selection Committees.
 Those with this responsibility will ensure that their respective committees adhere to the rules and expected practices as outlined in the Faculty Employment Equity Guide.

 Compensation for all faculty recruited, including CRC nominees, is negotiated at the Faculty or Department level and is subject to Provost approval.
 The most recent Pay Equity analysis, completed in 2017 as part of a Career Trajectory analysis, identified no gender based differential among faculty at Western.
 As part of the 2018-2022 Collective Agreement, the next Career Trajectory analysis will take place in 2021-22 and will again take into consideration gender-based anomalies.